Dr Ina Linge

 External impact and engagement

-I have a wealth of experience in engaging different publics with my research.
+I have a wealth of experience in engaging diverse publics with my research.
 I have led externally-funded public engagement projects and have collaborated with colleagues across disciplines to develop and conduct engaged research and public engagement activities.

 From September to December 2021 I was PI on an AHRC public engagement grant in support of the project "Queering climate activism: Engaging young LGBTQ+ people with climate research".
 The project uses history and comedy to empower LGBTQ+ young people to play a central role in climate activism.